PaperMC/Paper/paper-server/README.md

     * __Absolutely no wildcard imports outside of tests.__
     * If you only use an import once, don't import it.
 Use the fully qualified name.

-Any questions about these requirements can be asked in #spigot-dev in IRC.
+Any questions about these requirements can be asked in #help-development in Discord.

 Applying Patches
 ----------------
+<a name="applying-patches"></a>
 Any time new patches are created and/or updated in CraftBukkit, you need to apply them to your development environment.

 1. Pull changes from CraftBukkit repo.